Techtonica/curriculum/professionalism/difficult-workplace-situations.md

 You will definitely have difficult conversations in your career!
 Hence it is important to learn here some tips for successfully navigating through those tough times.

 **Examples of some difficult situation one has to deal with in the workplace:**
-- You’re Overwhelmed With Work
+- You’re overwhelmed with work
-- Your Boss Quits or is Fired
+- Your boss quits or is fired
-- The Job You Have is Different From the One You Applied For
+- The job you have is different from the one you applied for
-- You Keep Running Into Conflict With a Difficult Co-Worker
+- You keep running into conflict with a difficult co-worker
-- Your Boss Doesn’t Notice the Work You Do
+- Your boss doesn’t notice the work you do
-- You’ve Made a Major Mistake That Truly Harmed Your Team
+- You’ve made a major mistake that truly harmed your team
-- You Get a Bad Performance Review [(hermoney.com)](https://www.hermoney.com/earn/work-life-balance/common-workplace-issues/)
+- You get a bad performance review [(hermoney.com)](https://www.hermoney.com/earn/work-life-balance/common-workplace-issues/)